jarekbryk/nextgenbio-dev/_episodes/02-Introduction-to-R-and-RStudio.md

 Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some best practices for organizing code for scientific projects that will make your life easier.

-We'll be using RStudio: a free, open source R integrated development environment.
+We will be using RStudio: a free, open source R integrated development environment (IDE).
 It provides a built in editor, works on all platforms (including on servers) and provides many advantages such as integration with version control and project management.
+However, it is not necessary to use RStudio to use R, but you have to have R installed first to use RStudio.

 **Basic layout**